pathbind/M-plus/README.md

 It is split into:

 1. API-key security
+2. OpenRouter easy setup
-2. built-in model providers
+3. direct built-in model providers
+4. Media providers
-3. Custom / BYOK providers
+5. Custom / BYOK providers

 M+ does not hard-code one tiny model list and assume those IDs exist for every user.
-Built-in providers attempt to discover the models actually available to the current API key.
+OpenRouter and the direct built-in providers attempt to discover the models actually available to the current API key.

+## OpenRouter easy setup

+OpenRouter is the simplest way to configure a multi-model M+ team.
+One OpenRouter API key can expose text models from multiple model providers through a single OpenAI-compatible endpoint.
+After validation, those exact OpenRouter model IDs appear in the Main and Reviewer selectors under an **OpenRouter** group.

+Direct provider cards remain available below it.
+They are independent of OpenRouter, so one project can mix OpenRouter-routed roles with roles that use direct provider keys.

+In this release OpenRouter is used for Main and Reviewer text calls and can also act as the M+ web-research engine.
+Existing image and audio renderers continue to use their direct provider or Media API keys.

 ## Provider validation

-For a built-in provider:
+For OpenRouter or a built-in direct provider:

 1. enter the API key
 2. M+ requests the provider's model catalogue